12UE/SetThreadContextCall/README.md

 External Support Library: Zydis .

 Recommended to use Vcpkg to install and use the static library.
+Process Virtual Address: The Challenges of Data Writing and Retrieval In computer science, memory management is a complex and critical field.
+The operating system needs to manage and allocate memory during runtime to ensure the smooth operation of programs.
+However, this process is not always intuitive, especially when it comes to internal pointer operations.
+This article will explore the ReadProcessMemory and memcpy functions, and why retrieving data from virtual addresses within a process may be meaningless.

+Introduction to ReadProcessMemory and memcpy ReadProcessMemory is a function in the Windows operating system that allows one process to read the memory of another process.
+This function is commonly used by debuggers and other applications that need to access the memory of other processes.

+memcpy is a standard C library function used to copy bytes in memory, often used for copying arrays or structures.
+It works within the context of a single process and can be used to copy any accessible memory area.

+The Challenge of Internal Virtual Addresses
+Although ReadProcessMemory and memcpy can both be used for memory operations, retrieving data from virtual addresses within a process may be meaningless.
+This is because each process has its own virtual address space, and these address spaces are isolated from each other.
+Therefore, a pointer in one process may have no meaning in another process, or it may point to completely different data.

+In addition, virtual addresses do not always correspond to actual physical memory.
+The operating system uses virtual memory technology to map virtual addresses to physical memory.
+This means that even if you have a virtual address of a process, you cannot directly access its corresponding physical memory.
+You need to use mechanisms provided by the operating system, such as ReadProcessMemory or memcpy, to access this memory.
 ## usege:
 ```C++
 int main()